LuisArmando-TestCoder/scientia/readme.md

-Reasoning is not just a semantic emergent phenomena, is an algebraically boolean recursive operation applied (a thinking framework).
+Reasoning is not just an iterativelly retrofeeding semantic emergent phenomena, is an algebraically boolean recursive operation applied (a thinking framework).

 ## Last stable version output